RTO_form_api.js

 </script>

-RTOForm.openTab() in this helper forwards only url, focus and newTab.
+RTOForm.openTab() forwards only url, focus and newTab.

 Optional configuration